A Glossary of Meteorite-related Terms used on this Website :

 Classified meteorite - this is a meteorite that has been analyzed by a lab and accepted for publication in the Meteoritical Society's official catalogue of meteorites, also known as the "Meteoritical Bulletin".
 Classified meteorites will always have an official name which is usually determined by the nearest geographical landmark (town, post office, land feature, etc).
 If the meteorite's original find location is unknown, it is given a catalogue number, such as NWA 869 (which means meteorite #869 that was classified from the region of North West Africa).

 Exotic Type - this is a meteorite of a type that is rarely seen and is desired by collectors because of it's scarcity, aesthetics, or scientific significance.
 There are many different types and sub-types of meteorites, and some are much more rare than others.
-Exotic types can include planetaries, Vestans, carbonaceous chondrites, achondrites (brachinites, etc), and meteorites with transitionary petrologic types (L/LL3, H4/5, etc).
+Exotic types can include planetaries, Vestans, carbonaceous chondrites, and achondrites (brachinites, etc).

 Fall - also called a "witnessed fall", is a meteorite whose fall is seen or recorded by eyewitnesses, radar, or cameras.
 A meteorite fall often becomes a media sensation and is considered more desirable by collectors.
-An example of a witnessed fall is Portales Valley, which garnered a lot attention when it lit up the sky over rural New Mexico in 1998.
+An example of a recent witnessed fall is Aguas Zarcas, a meteorite which fell over Costa Rica in April 2019.

 Find - a find is a meteorite which was found after it fell (often a long time after it fell).
 Some finds are accidental, such as when a farmer plows up a buried meteorite in his field.
 Other finds are intentional, such as when a meteorite hunter searches an area where meteorites have been found previously (such an area is called a "strewnfield").
 Gold Basin is a good example of an American find.
 It is an old chondrite that hails from a strewnfield in rural Arizona and hunters are still finding pieces of it.

 Fossil meteorite - this is a very ancient meteorite that has undergone the process of terrestrialization and has lost some of it's character as a meteorite.
 Such meteorites contain many secondary minerals that are the result of weathering and oxidation.
-While all meteorites are very old (formed around the same time as our solar system), fossil meteorites have been on Earth for tens of thousands or hundreds of thousands of years (or longer).
+While all meteorites are very old (formed around the same time as our solar system), fossil meteorites have been on Earth for hundreds of thousands of years or millions of years.

 Gem jar - a common way to store small meteorites and other specimens.
 It is a hard, clear, acrylic storage case that is round and usually measures about one inch in diameter.
 It contains a small piece of foam padding to cradle the specimen and protect it from damage.
 All gemjars have a removeable lid and an identification label is usually placed inside the gemjar, under the foam padding.

 Hammer Fall - this is a witnessed fall where the meteorite(s) struck a man-made object, such as a house, business, or vehicle.
 If a fall produces many meteorites, only those meteorites which actually struck something man-made are called "hammer stones" or "hammers".
-A recent hammer fall is Ash Creek, which fell near the town of West in Texas on February 15, 2009.
-Many meteorites fell over rural farmland, and one stone struck a farmer's storage shed.
+A recent hammer fall is Chelyabinsk, which exploded over Russia in 2013, unleashing a shockwave which damaged buildings and injured hundreds of witnesses.

 Historical Fall - a witnessed fall that coincides with another event of great significance can be called a historical fall.
 Or, if the circumstances of the fall are unprecedented or famous in some way, it may also be labelled as a historical.
 Jilin is called a historical fall because it is the largest single stony meteorite in the world, weighing nearly 4000 pounds.
 It also showered stones across a populated area, causing a great event as people poured out of homes and schools to look for the freshly-fallen meteorites.
 Another commonly cited historical fall is Ensisheim, which fell in 1492 and is considered to be the earliest documented and extant meteorite fall.